Jacksondude1223-bit/open-source-monorepo/README.md

 4. [Local development](#4-local-development) — `.env`, then three commands.
 5. [Deploying](#5-deploying-to-digitalocean-app-platform) — three App Platform components.
 6. [Hardcoded values to change](#6-hardcoded-values-you-must-change-when-self-hosting) — ⚠️ easy to
    miss and the deployment silently misbehaves without it.
+Includes [the Roblox modules](#61-the-in-game-roblox-modules), which you must republish under your own account before anything works **in-game**.
-7. [Post-deploy checklist](#7-post-deploy-checklist) — ten checks that prove it works.
+7. [Post-deploy checklist](#7-post-deploy-checklist) — eleven checks that prove it works.
 8. [Security notes](#8-security-notes) · 9.
 [Licence](#9-licence) — noncommercial use only.

 Budget a few hours: most of it is waiting on managed databases to provision and on Roblox/Discord